Fun House (The Stooges album)

-Fun House is the second studio album by American rock band the Stooges.
+Fun House is the second studio album by the American rock band the Stooges.
 It was released on July 7, 1970, by Elektra Records.
 Though initially commercially unsuccessful, Fun House has since developed a strong cult following.
-Like its predecessor (1969's The Stooges) and successor (1973's Raw Power), it is considered an integral work in the development of punk rock.
+Like its predecessor (their 1969 self-titled debut album) and successor (1973's Raw Power), it is considered an integral work in the development of punk rock.

 Recording sessions

 In 1969, Elektra Records had released the Stooges' debut album to mixed reviews and limited commercial success.
 Elektra head Jac Holzman believed that the MC5, another Michigan-based band, had more commercial potential than the Stooges.
 Holzman asked former Kingsmen keyboardist Don Gallucci to produce the Stooges' second album.

 Having seen the group live, Gallucci told Holzman that the Stooges were an "interesting group, but I don't think you can get this feeling on tape".
 Holzman, however, had already reserved recording time for him with the band in Los Angeles.
 The album was recorded at Elektra Sound Recorders in Los Angeles from May 11 to 25 of 1970.
 The band stayed at the nearby Tropicana Motel.

-Gallucci's plan was to record about a dozen takes of a particular song each day, pick the one that would appear on the album.
+Gallucci's plan was to record about a dozen takes of a particular song each day, and then to pick the one that would appear on the album.
 The first day consisted of soundchecks and run-throughs of all songs, with baffles between the amplifiers and drums and Iggy Pop singing through a studio-style microphone on a boom stand.

 The band was not pleased with the resulting sound, and subsequently they and Gallucci stripped the entire studio of its usual equipment and soundproofing to emulate their live performances as closely as possible.
 Gallucci arranged the band in studio in the way they normally played at a concert, with Pop singing through a handheld dynamic microphone and no baffles between the amplifiers.
 The results were very raw when compared to contemporary records; for example, without the normal isolation baffles the vibrations from the bass amplifier cause audible rattling of the snare drum on several songs.